 - Click the Sensor ID on the right of the Temperature Sensing Graph

 - This will open a pop-up of the temperature reading for that sensor

 - Then click and drag on the field below to zoom into that date

 Printing Temperature Sensor Readings

-You can also view these readings on the reports page by clicking on the Reports tab, the "Sensor Data" button.
-In the top right you can select the date range for which you want to view the data.
-You will see a graph of the data for the selected period.
-Click the print icon to print off your readings.
+To view the readings, go to the Reports page and click on the "Sensor Data" button.
+On the top right corner, you can choose the date range for which you want to view the data.
+Once you have selected the date range, you will see a graph displaying the data for the selected period.
+To print the readings, click on the print icon.

 On the Reports Summary page, you can view any temperature out-of-range warnings by scrolling down to the "Exceptions (blue notes)" report.
 This will tell you the date and time the recorded temperature was taken, and the out-of-range temperature that was recorded.